allegro/allegro.tech/_posts/2017-07-24-golang-slices-gotcha.md

 issue but it was.
 The service was unavailable because its clients couldn’t find it due to invalid tags on  a port responsible for handling clients’ requests.

-Marathon-Consul was not touched for some time, so it was very unlikely that it was responsible for malformed registration.
+Marathon-Consul hasn't been touched for some time, so it was very unlikely that it was responsible for malformed registration.
 Application configuration in Marathon looked good.
 There were some global service tags on application level and additional tags on each port.
-Why Marathon-Consul messed up with this?
+Why Marathon-Consul messed this up?

-We checked what had changed in the new deployment and the only difference was the service version and additional service tag that was added.
+We checked what had changed in the new deployment and the only differences were the service version and an additional service tag that was added.
 Why adding a new tag results in such a weird behavior?
-We deleted this tag and the service was registered correctly.
-We added it back and tags was filled wrong.
+We deleted this tag and the service has registered correctly.
+We added it back and tags were filled wrong.
 We added a test to reproduce it and contributed
 [a fix](https://github.com/allegro/marathon-consul/pull/247).